macicchino/surfs_up/README.md

   2. I ran a .plot display for the December temperatures to further understand the data and it's patterns.

   ![dev_3](images/Dec_plot.png "December Plot")

+  3. Inorder to identify the most problematic days for the ice cream and surf business.
+I once again ran a query to pull june data.
+I then iterated through the list to filter out any days with a temperature equal or less than 70 degrees.
+This will serve as a better estimate of when people will be less likely to participate i 'Hot' day activites.

+The code below was replicated for December to identify the amount of days with 70 degrees or less.

         june_lows = session.query(Measurement.date, Measurement.tobs).filter(extract('month',Measurement.date)==6)